-The DCT 13.0.0 release introduces a new functionality that allows users to explore the masking algorithms supported by DCT, as well as algorithms imported from a Continuous Compliance Engine.
+The DCT 17.0.0 release introduces a new functionality that allows users to explore the masking algorithms imported from a Continuous Compliance Engine.

-DCT is equipped with a collection of plugins that support masking algorithms, each containing multiple built-in algorithms by default.
-In DCT version 13.0.0, the shipped algorithm plugin versions range from 1.8.0 to 1.21.0 and from 17.0.0.0 to 19.0.0.0.
+DCT is equipped with a collection of plugins that support masking algorithms.
+In DCT version 17.0.0, the shipped algorithm plugin versions range from 1.8.0 to 1.21.0 and from 17.0.0.0 to 22.0.0.0.